Log management in FastNetMon

 sudo systemctl restart traffic_db

-After that traffic_db will not log everything to /var/log/fastnetmon/traffic_db.log and all logging will be delivered to journald:
+After this, traffic_db will not log everything to /var/log/fastnetmon/traffic_db.log, and all logging will be delivered to journald:

 sudo journalctl -u traffic_db -f -n 100